kodera2t/ESP32_ePaper_webradio/README.md

 GET /0..-URL - remove station URL
 ```

-Push 'GPIO-16' (chaned from 'boot') switch to change next station.
+Push 'GPIO-0' switch on board to change next station.

-It starts up only web interface when GPIO-16 is keeped low level at boot time.
+It starts up only web interface when GPIO-0 is keeped low level at boot time.

 ----